-We can’t say for sure if this happened due to the improved Core Web Vitals exclusively.
+We can’t say for sure if this happened due to the improved CWV exclusively.
 But the correlation seemed pretty convincing for us to believe so.

-What’s more, we found a remarkably vivid correlation between organic impressions and good CWV scores.
+What’s more, we found a remarkably vivid correlation between organic impressions and a good Core Web Vitals score.
 Take a look at the chart below.

-The whole Core Web Vitals optimization process for us started with checking our status quo in Google Search Console.
+The whole CWV optimization process for us started with checking our status quo in Google Search Console.

 The results were as much disappointing as they could be:

-In addition to Search Console, you can use Google’s PageSpeed Insights to check Core Web Vitals on your website.
+In addition to Search Console, you can use Google’s PageSpeed Insights to check CWV on your website.

-However, it’s important that you understand the key difference between those two and how they assess Core Web Vitals.
+However, it’s important that you understand the key difference between those two and how they assess CWV.

-Search Console is powered by field data, which means that CWV scores are based on how real users experience your page.
-This data is updated every 28 days, so you will have to wait this long until you can see the results of your improvements.
+Search Console is powered by field data, namely Chrome User Experience Report (CrUX data), which means that CWV scores are based on how real users experience your page.
+This data is updated every 28 days, so you will have to wait this long until you can see the results of your performance improvements.

 PageSpeed Insights determines the scores based on the lab data – a simulation of what Google believes to be an average web user.
 You can check any of your pages right here and right now.

-Thus, PageSpeed Insights is good when you want to get a quick estimate of what’s going on with Core Web Vitals on a given page.
+Thus, PageSpeed Insights is good when you want to get a quick estimate of what’s going on with CWV on a given page.